-This collection of French books was previously held by the University of Adelaide, was donated to the Central Coast campus and is currently held in the Archives, Rare Books and Special Collections (now Cultural Collections) of the Auchmuty Library.
+This collection of French books was previously held by the University of Adelaide, was donated to the Central Coast campus and is currently held in the Archives, Rare Books and Special Collections (now Special Collections) of the Auchmuty Library.
 These books, or the majority of them, are signed 'J.G.Cornell' on the flyleaf.
 It is noted that some books held in the collection, as it stands at the present, do not have the name Cornell written in them: it may be that they are simply other French texts mixed with the Cornell books: he does appear to have written his name in the books he owned.

 The books are either the personal library - or, much more probably, a part of the personal library - of the late Emeritus Professor James Gladstone Cornell, M.A., Dip.Ed.
 (Melbourne), L.es L.(Paris), F.A.C.E., Commandeur dans l'Ordre des Palmes Academiques, who was Professor of French at the University of Adelaide for some twenty-five years (1944-1969).